 Why it made the list: If you marinate chicken or freeze meat in disposable baggies, this is the one-for-one swap.
 Stasher’s platinum silicone seals airtight, freezes and reheats safely, and replaces hundreds of throwaway bags over its life.
 See the full lineup in our best silicone food storage bags guide.

-5. Onyx Stainless Steel 3-Layer Tiffin — Best Fully Plastic-Free
+5. ecozoi Stainless Steel Bento Box (3-Tier) — Best Fully Plastic-Free

 Best Plastic-Free

-Pack three full courses that never touch — each tier is its own bowl, carried by a clasp that doubles as a handle, with no plastic in the entire system.
+Pack three courses that never touch — each tier is its own stainless compartment, and a spork, spoon, and fork come in the box.

 Check Today's Price on Amazon →Amazon prices change daily — tap to see today's price and any active discount.